hackbinghamton/CybersecurityWorkshop/README.md

 With this in mind, please note that ***never* use any of the knowledge in this workshop for non-approved purposes** -- whether you want to test a website for XSS vulnerabilities, capture packets on the WiFi, or otherwise. **This material is purely educational, and HackBU and its organizers are not responsible for any damages that you cause because of ignoring the above directive.**

+In this workshop, we'll teach you how a couple popular web security vulnerabilities work, as well as how to exploit them.
+We'll also expose you to the network side of things with Wireshark, and give you a rundown of cryptography!

 ## Sections

 * **[Cross-Site Scripting (XSS)](https://github.com/HackBinghamton/CybersecurityWorkshop/blob/main/xss/README.md)** -